 One of the best parts about “Sign Here” is that it sets out a list of technologies you should focus on and why.
 Conversely, it also highlights technologies that you might hear about, but also their not-so-discussed limitations.
 It's one of the most fun parts of the book, so I won't spoil it for you.

-Instead, I'd highlight the technologies which I thought were the most important.
+Instead, I'd highlight the most important technologies that I thought were.
 It broadly matches the insights from the book.

 - Document template automation (Docassemble)

 - Intake system (I'm working on it)

 - Knowledge system (Probably try and perfect the SharePoint site we now have)